Table of Contents

 - Exercise Regularly.

 - Include a balanced diet.

 - Reduce the intake of sugar, refined carbohydrates, tobacco, and alcohol.

 - Increase the intake of Non-starchy Veggies, Fats, soluble fibres, low carb diet and Proteins.

-Discover more about the fats, its types, visceral fat, and its increased risks only @ BYJU’S Biology
+Discover more about what is visceral fat, its types, and its increased risks only at BYJU’S Biology.